Deer Creek Marsh Wildlife Management Area

 Deer Creek WMA is located in Wildlife Management Unit 6G.
 White-tailed deer, waterfowl and a variety of small game species offer ample hunting and trapping opportunities.
 (View hunting seasons and trapping seasons).

-Deer Creek WMA is open to fishing, please visit Dec's website for more information about fishing.
+Deer Creek WMA is open to fishing.
 Key species in the area include largemouth bass, northern pike, bullheads, sunfish and yellow perch.
-A hand boat launch site offers access to paddle through the meandering Deer Creek for approximately two miles before leading to the Lake Ontario shoreline.
+An accessible hand boat launch site offers access to paddle through the meandering Deer Creek for approximately two miles before leading to the Lake Ontario shoreline, where there's a sand dune cross-over structure.
+General information on fishing includes how-to and safety tips and links to seasons, rules and regulations.

 Deer Creek Marsh can be reached by taking the Pulaski exit off of Route 81 and proceeding west on Route 13.
-Turn right (North) at the intersection of Rte.
-13 and State Route 3 at Port Ontario about three miles west of Pulaski.
-Proceed north on Route 3, and Deer Creek Marsh WMA will be on your left, accessible by Kelly Drive and Rainbow Shores Road.
+Turn right (north) at the intersection of Route 13 and State Route 3 at Port Ontario about three miles west of Pulaski.
+Proceed north on Route 3 and Deer Creek Marsh WMA will be on your left.
+It can be accessed by Kelly Drive and Rainbow Shores Road.

 All Google links leave DEC's website.